MabbottLab/MEGneto/ConfigParams.md

           <summary>sampleRate</summary>
           Where: fcp_2_PreprocessingICA for downsampling data AND fcp_4_beamforming to resample the data
           <br>
-          Meaning: Rate at which data is sampled (how many data points per second)
+          Meaning: Rate at which data is sampled (how many data points per second, e.g. 300)
         </details>
       </li>
       <!--FILTERING PARAMETERS.CTFLAYOUR-->